Home » Events » Melbourne to Warrnambool Classic

 The Lochard Energy Warrnambool Women’s Classic is held on Sunday.

-The Royal Bikes Port Campbell to Warrnambool will again feature as part of the Saturday events, run over local roads as a handicap in the same style as the historic editions of the ‘Warrny’!
+The Royal Bikes Port Campbell to Warrnambool will again be part of the Saturday events.
+It will be run over local roads as a handicap in the same style as the historic editions of the ‘Warrny’!

-Entrenched in history as the worlds; second oldest one-day race, an 1895 debut saw participants cycle 267km from Melbourne to Warrnambool, before reversing the direction for the following 42 years.
+Entrenched in history as the world’s second oldest one-day race, the 1895 debut saw participants cycle 267km from Melbourne to Warrnambool before reversing the direction for the following 42 years.

 Returning to the original format in 1939, the classic continues to stretch across the same distance of country and coastal Victoria, successfully upholding a 130-year reputation for gruelling length and ruthless crosswinds.